awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 CodeBuild does not support Bitbucket Server\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codebuild/latest/userguide/change-project.html)

+   To change whether CodeBuild can modify the service role you use for this project, select or clear **Allow AWS CodeBuild to modify this service role so it can be used with this build project**\.
+If you clear it, you must use a service role with CodeBuild permissions attached to it\.
+For more information, see [Add CodeBuild Access Permissions to an IAM Group or IAM User](setting-up.md#setting-up-service-permissions-group) and [Create a CodeBuild Service Role](setting-up.md#setting-up-service-role)\.

 1. To change information about the build environment, in **Environment**, choose **Edit**\.
 Make changes appropriate for the build environment type \(for example, **Environment image**, **Operating system**, **Runtime**, **Runtime version**, **Custom image**, **Other location**, **Amazon ECR repository**, or **Amazon ECR image**\)\.